kubeflow/website/content/docs/pipelines/installation/overview.md

 <a id="standalone"></a>
 ## Kubeflow Pipelines Standalone

-Use this option to deploy Kubeflow Pipelines to your local machine, on-premises, or to a cloud, without the other components of Kubeflow.
+Use this option to deploy Kubeflow Pipelines to an on-premises or cloud Kubernetes cluster, without the other components of Kubeflow.

 Installation guide
 : [Kubeflow Pipelines Standalone deployment